Flow Equivariant Recurrent Neural Networks: Discussion

 \subsubsection{Acknowledgments}

 We would like to thank Max Welling for continued guidance and advice, which ultimately led the author to the development of this work.
 We would also like to thank Maurice Weiler, John Vastola, and Gyu Heo for discussions which improved this work.
 We would like to thank members of the CRISP Lab at Harvard, and the Kempner Institute for the opportunity to present and improve early versions of the work.
 Finally, we would like to thank the Kempner Institute for funding, and for the opportunity to independently pursue the development of this work through the author's research fellowship.
+This work has been made possible in part by a gift from the Chan Zuckerberg Initiative Foundation to establish the Kempner Institute for the Study of Natural and Artificial Intelligence at Harvard University.

 {

 }